adejonghm/air-bubble-acoustic-frequency-identifier/README.md

 ### Installation

-(*) To use this module, it must be copied to some of the addresses included in the Python path.
-It is recommended to create a virtual environment and copy the module within the virtual environment so that it is added to the Python path.
+(*) This is a module developed that incorporates the libraries and functions used for all the scripts.
+It must be copied to some of the addresses included in the Python path to use it.
+It is strongly recommended to create a virtual environment and copy the module inside it in path `/lib/python3.x/site-packages/` to add it to Python's path.

-All libraries used were installed with PyPI.
+All the libraries used can be installed using PyPI or it can be installed used the `requirements.txt` file.

 [Back To The Top](#table-of-contents)